 If you are employed starting a business doesn’t automatically mean you can quit your day job.
 If you have financial responsibilities such as family, or a mortgage you will still need an income source.
 And unless you have been saving up towards starting a business by putting aside money to cover a salary for at least a year or have another source of income to keep you going the financial reality of starting a business means you will have to juggle the two until you get to a place where your business takes off and can support you, bearing in mind that this can take several years.

 Lastly, in order for all of the above to work;

 Commit to a realistic schedule to work on your business

 The business plan you create to guide your journey is only useful if you actually do what is says.
 You will need to set aside time each day to work on developing your hobby into a business.
 And as you progress gradually increase that time until you get to that place where you are working on your business full-time.
 To help you get organised get The Goal Achiever Planning Kit and Workbook, which I especially designed to give creative entrepreneurs like you everything you need to keep your goals front and centre of your workdays, focusing your mind, and boosting your productivity.

 Whether you choose to do it part- or full-time running a business requires time, commitment, and a lot of effort.
 There will be days you wish you hadn’t started, and others where you can think of doing nothing else.
 And the rewards other than making a living doing what you love include finding out what you are capable of, picking up valuable skills, and the personal growth comes with having to step outside of your comfort zone.
 And nothing beats the indescribable feeling that something you have imagined, and created is making a difference in someone’s life.

-If you are thinking of turning your hobby into a business and earning an income from it and want to talk through your options have a look at Make Money Doing What You Love Clarity Call, my one-to-one service for creative’s where you will receive more personalised advice and a plan to get you started.
+If you are thinking of turning your hobby into a business and earning an income from it and want to talk through your options have a look at Creative Hobby To Brilliant Business, my specially crafted course for creative’s where I guide you through the startup process.